 - Google Drive: Storing worksheets, sheet music & student portfolios … it all goes here.
 And, makes it easy to transfer labs between my office to the student iPad.

 - Safari: (Comes with iPad) Student is unclear on a musical term?
 Look it up!
 Student just HAS to play a new song they just heard?
 Easily find a level-appropriate score!

 - Google Drive: Keep a folder of digital sheet music so it’s easy to pull up during the lesson.

 - YouTube: Love ’em or hate ’em, tutorials are all over YouTube & they give students a great visual practice tool during the week.
 Set up repertoire lists for students that they can view new options during the week rather than using lesson time.

 - Native camera app: Have students use the Camera app on their device so they won’t forget what to practice in a new section.

 If you are looking at this list & feeling overwhelmed, keep in mind you can start with just one app.
 I’ve been building up this list of apps over years as I worked to solve the challenges in my studio.
 As I mastered one app, I would add another to solve yet another problem.
 But, it all started with ONE.

 If you are just starting out, what is ONE app that you will try out this upcoming week?

 Or, perhaps you’ve used apps for years in your studio.

-What is a business app that I’ve missed that has made your studio run smoother?
+What is a teaching app that I’ve missed that your students love?